gumtreeuk/technical-assignment-fe/README.md

 When you first run `yarn run dev` and open the project in the browser at the given url, you should see a text saying *"you are ready to go!"* in white on a green background and *"it works well!"* in the browser's console.

-We hope you're already familiar with the ESMAScript modules.
+We hope you're already familiar with the ECMAScript modules.
 You'll see some examples in the provided files under the `src/js/` folder.

 The `public/index.html` file is the template which `webpack` takes care of on the fly.
 You can add your markup to it as normal but please note, that the generated `index.css` and `index.js` is injected in by `webpack` into the `head` and `body` elements.